Light rail in Canberra: Development

 In March 2015, the government announced that ACTivate and Canberra Metro had been selected to move on to the Request for Proposal stage of the procurement process.
 The bidders submitted their final proposals for the Gungahlin to the city route on 4 September and had an additional four weeks to submit their proposals for a potential expansion of the project, from the city to Russell.
 The Canberra Metro consortium was announced as the preferred tenderer in February 2016 and the contract was finalised in May.
 Under the contract, Canberra Metro will operate and maintain the line for 20 years, after which ownership will pass to the ACT Government.

-Design and construction costs was budgeted at $707 million.
+Design and construction costs were budgeted at $707 million.
 The Federal Government contributed $67 million to the project.
 Commencement of construction was marked by a sod-turning in the northern suburb of Mitchell at the site of the depot on 12 July 2016.
 Major construction of the route itself began towards the end of the year.

-The opposition Liberal Party opposed the project, so did the Like Canberra and Sustainable Australia parties.
-In April 2015, the party announced it would cancel any contracts for the light rail if it won the 2016 ACT election.
-A year out from the poll, the light rail project was already predicted to be the election's major issue.
-As predicted, the light rail project was the major issue of the campaign.
-The election saw the Labor government returned, with the party claiming the result as an endorsement of the project.

-The CMA was amalgamated into a new government directorate, the Transport Canberra & City Services (TCCS), on 1 July 2016, resulting in the responsibility for the project transferred to the TCCS.
+The CMA was amalgamated into a new government directorate, the Transport Canberra & City Services (TCCS), on 1 July 2016, resulting in the responsibility for the project being transferred to the TCCS.

 Testing of the line began in June 2018.
 A section in Gungahlin was electrified and one of the trams made trial runs.
-All 14 trams have arrived in Canberra and it was hoped to have the project completed by the end of 2018.
+The last tram arrived in Canberra in September 2018 and it was hoped to have the project completed by the end of 2018.
 The light rail eventually opened on 20 April 2019, with the final construction cost for Stage 1 being $675 million, some $32 million under the original budget.

 Route

-The 12 km line has its northern terminus at Hibberson Street in Gungahlin, and follows Flemington Road, the Federal Highway and Northbourne Avenue to the southern terminus between Alinga and Rudd Streets in the City Centre.
+The 12 km line has its northern terminus at Hibberson Street in Gungahlin and follows Flemington Road, the Federal Highway and Northbourne Avenue to the southern terminus between Alinga and Rudd Streets in the City Centre.
 It is double track for its full length.
 Emergency crossovers are located to the south of the Dickson Interchange stop, as well as the north of the Nullarbor Avenue stop.
 There are 14 stops.
 The main bus interchanges are located at Gungahlin Place, Dickson Interchange and Alinga Street.